 But even that label is misleading.

 Whereas a true double agent nominally works for one side, but secretly represents the other, a Realtor who plays the role of

 double dual agent arguably advocates for neither Buyer or Seller.

-Instead, they act as a neutral third-party, obliged not to harm the interests of either party.
+Instead, they act as a neutral third-party, legally obliged not to harm the interests of either party.

 Which I’d say is tantamount to representing neither client.

-While Minnesota allows the practice of single agent dual agency as long as it’s fully disclosed and both parties consent, as a former corporate attorney, I regard it as a classic conflict of interest — and contractually promise my listing clients (Sellers) that I won’t also represent the Buyer.
+While Minnesota allows the practice of single agent dual agency** as long as it’s fully disclosed and both parties consent, as a former corporate attorney, I regard it as a classic conflict of interest ” and contractually promise my clients that I won’t do it.

-My logic: I may lose some money in the short run, but in the long run I’ll come out ahead — and have fewer headaches (in the event that issues arise — and there are always issues — whose side does a dual agent take?).
+My logic: while I may lose some money in the short run, in the long run I’ll come out ahead ” and have fewer headaches (in the event that issues arise ” and there are always issues ” whose side does a dual agent take?).